aws-samples/codepipeline-for-lambda-using-cdk-constructs/README.md

     ```
     take note of `repo-name` and `domain-name`
    6. If you are seeing error related to `bootstrap`, run this `cdk bootstrap` command and re-try `cdk deploy`

+## Provision Infrastructure - Package Developer Role(Build Construct)

-3. `cd ../../lambda-pipeline-construct/`
+1. `cd ../../lambda-pipeline-construct/`
-4. (Optional) make necessary changes to `config/config.json`
+2. (Optional) make necessary changes to `config/config.json`
-5. Replace Appropriate domain and repository in the following command and run it in `terminal`
+3. Replace Appropriate domain and repository in the following command and run it in `terminal`
      ```
      aws codeartifact login \
         --tool npm \